 Citing Information Sources

 Citing information sources using a standardized citation format, such as MLA or APA, is required for responsibly using information.
-Visit the Citing Sources for more information about citations.
+Visit Citing Sources for more information about citations.

 Research Guides are a great tool to begin the research process.
 Designed by librarian subject specialists, they list print and online academic sources on almost every subject covered at CCSF.